Peter-SB/PySync-Hub/src/backend-flask/Readme.md

 **Platform Services** - Service classes for interacting with different platforms such as Spotify and Soundcloud.
 For Spotify the Spotipy Library is used.
 Currently, only the Soundcloud service simply fetches using frontend calls.
 **Download Services** - Service classes for downloading tracks from platforms.
 This uses the yt-dlp library to download tracks from youtube (for spotify) or soundcloud.
 A base download service acts as a parent class for the platform download service classes to inherit from.
 **Export Services** - Service classes for exporting playlists to different formats.
 Currently, only the iTunes XML formats are supported.

+# Key Design Patterns

+- **Factory Pattern**: For creating platform-specific service instances
+- **Repository Pattern**: For database abstraction
+- **Service Pattern**: For business logic encapsulation
+- **Observer Pattern**: For download status updates via WebSockets

+This architecture was always front of mind in designing the program for clean separation of concerns, testability, and maintainability while also providing a stable platform for syncing and managing my music.